Bellage2003/INFO201_Final_Project/README.md

 ### World Happiness Report
 1. I downloaded the data from the Kaggle website, which is as .csv document format.

 2. The data was collected from The World Happiness Report, a report that ranks 155 different countries based on their happiness levels via survey.
-The World Happiness Report gained popularity after it was released by the United Nations in 2017 at an event celebrating International Day of Happiness of March 20th.
+The World Happiness Report gained popularity after it was released by the United Nations in 2017 at an event celebrating International Day of Happiness on March 20th.
+The World Happiness Report results and rankings come from the Gallup World Poll.

 3. There are 157 rows in this dataset.